Bobojambo/RR/README.md

 # Requirements

 - This project has been implemented using Anaconda Python distribution with **Python 3.5**.
-- Additional packages required for the project are included in the requirements.txt file.
 - Opencv is required for the project.
 For installing opencv for anaconda distribution, please check https://anaconda.org/conda-forge/opencv
-- For training the models, tensorflow is used.
+- Tensorflow backend is used to train the models.
 For installing tensorflow, please check https://www.tensorflow.org/install/pip
+- Additional packages are included in the requirements.txt file.

 # Model Training Data